Aaron3303/Homelab/proxmox/servarr/jellyfin/jellyfin_nvidia_hardware_transcoding_setup.md

 # Jellyfin Hardware Transcoding with NVIDIA GPU Passthrough

+* Document is AI-Generated based on user prompts *

 This guide documents the setup used to enable **NVIDIA hardware transcoding in Jellyfin** when Jellyfin runs in a Docker container